rmccrear/lv-3-may-2024/week-5/assignment-2.md

 In this assignment, you will build on your **Cats, Cats, Cats** project by consuming the endpoints you created in Part 3.
 You will create new pages in your `/src/pages` directory to display data fetched from the endpoints.

+At this point, you won't need to select a cat to fetch.
+You may hard code a cat name for your fetch request.
+(In the future, you will learn how to dynamically select a cat to fetch with a JavaScript form.)

 ### Step-by-Step Instructions

 **Styling Requirement**: Use [Tailwind CSS](https://tailwindcss.com/) for styling each of the pages you create.
 Ensure that your pages are visually appealing and consistent.